the-lstv/LinuxJS/README.md

 # LinuxJS

 LinuxJS is a project that emulates an entire UNIX-like Linux environment in vanilla browser JavaScript.<br>
-Its lightweight, fast, and licensed under the GPL 3.0 license.
+Its lightweight (just about 29Kb uncompressed!), fast, and licensed under the GPL 3.0 license.

 ---